AdamDotCom/statamic-string-replace-add-on/README.md

   3333334444
  ```

- Copy pi.string.php it the _add-ons/string/ directory.
+ Copy pi.string.php into the _add-ons/string/ directory.